Abdullah-Tariq-qbatch/Temp/Report_ ProxyBrowser Project Documentation.md

         -     npm run db:migrate:undo

     2.2. **Project Structure**
     The project adheres to a standard directory structure typical of a **Node.js/Express** backend project.
-It is organised as follows:
+It is organized as follows:
     - **config** - Configuration files that store settings and parameters for the database
     - **controllers** - Modules responsible for handling incoming HTTP requests, processing data, and sending appropriate responses.
-    - **joiSchemas** - Schemas defined using the Joi library to validate and sanitise incoming data from requests.
+    - **joiSchemas** - Schemas defined using the Joi library to validate and sanitize incoming data from requests.
     - **middlewares** - Functions that intercept and process requests before they reach the controller.
     - **models** - Representations of database tables.
     - **routes** - Definitions for the URL endpoints of API, mapping incoming requests to the appropriate controller methods.
-    - **utils** - Utility functions and helper modules used throughout application for common tasks.
+    - **utils** - Utility functions and helper modules used throughout the application for common tasks.
     - **views** - templates for rendering dynamic HTML content in email.
-    - **app.js** - The entry point of Express application where you set up server configurations, middleware, and initialise routes.
+    - **app.js** - The entry point of the Express application where you set up server configurations, middleware, and initialize routes.

 3. ### Proxy-Browser
     3.1. **Setting Up the Development Environment**